 Botanical Teas

-The process alfalfa meal, kelp meal, or neem meal is steeped in water to make a homemade natural liquid fertilizer.
+The alfalfa, kelp, or neem meals are steeped in water to make a homemade natural liquid fertilizer.
 In the end, plants are fed and watered with a nutrient-rich solution.

-It is possible to increase botanical teas' enzyme activity and potency by passively steeping or aerating them.
+It can increase botanical teas’ enzyme activity and potency by passively steeping or aerating them.
 The sprouted seed tea is also made from sprouting seeds.

 Biennial